Mario Chalmers: AEK Athens (2019–2020)

 To stay in shape, Chalmers returned to the US during the summer to join the Big3 League.

 On November 4, 2019, Chalmers joined AEK Athens of the Greek Basket League, signing a two-month contract with an option to extend it for the rest of the season, which AEK exercised on January 16.

 Aris (2020–2021)

 On September 21, 2020, Chalmers signed a one-year contract with Aris Thessaloniki of the Greek Basket League.

 Indios de Mayagüez (2021)

 On September 27, 2021, Chalmers signed with Indios de Mayagüez of the Baloncesto Superior Nacional.

 Grand Rapids Gold (2021)

 On December 18, 2021, Chalmers signed with the Grand Rapids Gold of the NBA G League.

 Sioux Falls Skyforce (2022)

 On December 31, 2021, Chalmers returned to the Miami Heat on a 10-day contract via the hardship exemption after the team placed 5 players in the NBA health and safety protocols.
 However, he never played a game for the team.

 On January 14, 2022, Chalmers was acquired by the Sioux Falls Skyforce.

 Zamboanga Valientes (2023)

-On January 2023, Chalmers signed with Zamboanga Valientes in the ASEAN Basketball League.
+In January 2023, Chalmers signed with Zamboanga Valientes in the ASEAN Basketball League.